sxiong6901/NoteTaker/README.md

   * The following API routes can do the following:

-  * GET `/api/notes` - Should read the `db.json` file and return all saved notes as JSON.
+  * Read the `db.json` file and return all saved notes as JSON.

-  * POST `/api/notes` - Should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
+  * Receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.

-  * DELETE `/api/notes/:id` - Should receive a query parameter containing the id of a note to delete.
+  * Receive a query parameter containing the id of a note to delete.
 This means you'll need to find a way to give each note a unique `id` when it's saved.
 In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

   ## Installation